disisid17/Person-tracker/README.md

 # Edge TPU Object Tracker Example

 This repo contains an edited version of [Google Coral Tracking Demo](https://github.com/google-coral/example-object-tracker) to present the number of people in a frame.
-Utilizes [PySimpleGUI](https://www.pysimplegui.org/en/latest/) and
+Utilizes [PySimpleGUI](https://www.pysimplegui.org/en/latest/) for pop-up window.

 ## Installation